Binsabbar/oracle-cloud-terraform/modules/network/README.md

 * Default Private Security List: This list is attached to EVERY private subnet created.

 ## Note About Default Security Lists:
-* **Public security list**: By default empty, however, you can use `default_security_list_rules` variable to pass list of ports for egress traffic for tcp and udp to the world.
+* **Public security list**: By default empty, however, you can use `default_security_list_rules` variable to pass list of ports for ingress and egress traffic for tcp and udp to the world.
 Also you can enable icpm from and to the world as well.
-* **Private security list**: By default empty, however, you can use `default_security_list_rules` variable to pass list of ports for egress traffic for tcp and udp to the world.
+* **Private security list**: By default empty, however, you can use `default_security_list_rules` variable to pass list of ports for ingress egress traffic for tcp and udp to the world.
 Also you can enable icpm from the VCN as well and to the world.
 * It is possible to create another security list and pass its id to the subnet in `public_subnets` and `private_subnets` variables under key `security_list_ids`.
 The passed ids will be concatenated with the default list.

 ## Note about Route Table and Security List